mcinglis/liblogging/README.md

     log_debug( l, "hello world #%d", 42 );
     // is shorthand for:
     l.log( l, log_level_debug, "hello world #%d", 42 );

+    // Note that those last two log calls will not be printed, because the
+    // severity level of `log_level_debug` is less than the logger's
+    // minimum severity of 20.
 }
 ```